denoland/manual/node/import_maps.md

 allow you to supply Deno with information about how to resolve modules that overrides the default behavior.
 Import maps are a web platform standard that is increasingly being included natively in browsers.
-They are specifically useful with adapting Node.js code to work well with Deno, as you can use import maps to map "bare" specifiers to a specific module.
+They are specifically useful with adapting Node code to work well with Deno, as you can use import maps to map "bare" specifiers to a specific module.

 When coupled with Deno friendly [CDNs](./cdns.md) import maps can be a powerful